Alien Raiders: Cast

+Release

+The film featured only at 2008 Fantastic Fest (September 18–25, 2008) on September 21, 2008, as part of that festivals' "Texas Premieres".
+It was released directly to DVD by Warner Home Video under the Raw Feed label in September 2008.

 Reception

 The film holds a 100% approval rating on Rotten Tomatoes, based on six reviews with an average score of 7.21/10.
 Critics highlighted the unexpectedly high quality effects and acting, which exceeded expectations of a low-budget horror film.
 The bulk of criticism was aimed at the film's title, which Steve Barton of Dread Central dubbed "ridiculous" while praising the film itself as worthy of a theatrical release.